Definitions of Business Intelligence

 There are a number ways to view discrepancies between business intelligence and competitive intelligence.
 Competitive intelligence is defined as the process of gathering and analysing intelligence about a business's external environment, such as the market landscape for a particular industry or a business's competitors.
 In contrast, business intelligence is understood as internal business insights, what your company is doing.

 Business Intelligence and Competitive Intelligence may technically have different definitions, however they are closely related and must work together to make informed business objectives.
 Some consider competitive to be a subset of business intelligence because the information gathered from competitive intelligence adds value to data collected from BI and decision making.

 It is important to note that many business intelligence tools have competitive intelligence functionality.
 For example, dashboards can be used to track competitors to identify opportunities in areas such as keywords and social media content.

 What’s the difference between business intelligence and business analytics?

 There are a number of different perspectives in the discussion of the difference between business intelligence and business analytics.
 The first understanding is that BI and BA are basically the same, arguing that BA is the heart of BI, excluding the actual process of decision, and focusing on the steps towards decision making.

-Others say business analytics, like business intelligence, collects and analyzes data, utilizing predictive analytics and generates visual reports to help address areas for business improvement, opportunities and strengths.
+Others say business analytics, like business intelligence, collects and analyzes data, utilizing predictive analytics and generates visual overview reports to help address the best areas for business improvement, opportunities and strengths.

 This perspective states the key difference is that business analytics solutions uses predictive analysis to solve problems before they’ve occurred, while BI enables organizations to track real-time to identify current problems and opportunities.
-Business Intelligence solutions may be more optimal for organizations that are satisfied with their business model and primarily want to improve operations, increase efficiency and meet organization goals.
+Business Intelligence solutions may be more optimal for organizations that are satisfied with their business model and primarily want to improve operations, increase efficiency and meet organization goals, to make good change.